-- 2.9 You must answer all questions in the application form. - 2.10 Applications which are not submitted within the following timeframes will be rejected: - a) Applications submitted earlier than 180 clear days (i.e. six months) before the proposed broadcast start date. - b) Applications submitted later than 60 clear days (i.e. two months) between the date Ofcom receives the application and the proposed broadcast start date. - By "clear days" we mean that we will not count the date of receipt or the start date of broadcast and will only count the whole days in between those two dates.
-Where the deadline falls on a weekend or public holiday, we will deem it to have fallen on the first weekday that is not a public holiday immediately preceding it. - UK public holidays will be taken to mean those defined by the UK Government https://www.gov.uk/bank-holidays To take account of the fact that Scotland and Northern Ireland have more public holidays than England and Wales, we will count the public holidays applicable to the country of the UK in which the proposed broadcast will take place. - 2.11 Any application for an SRSL during a period of high demand (see section 5) which is received after the specified application window has closed will only be considered only if it is for an area for which we have not already received an application, and subject to the availability of a suitable frequency.
-Applications received before an application window opens will be rejected. - 2.12 Of com will also reject an application on specific grounds: - Applications submitted using previous versions of the application form (Ofcom periodically updates application forms so applicants should always check the website for the latest version before applying). - ii) Failure to submit the required supporting documents in legible form. - iii) Failure to pay the application fee, which must be received in Ofcom's bank account within five working days of the application being received i.e. if we receive an application on a Monday, the fee must have been received by the end of the day on the following Monday.
+- a) Applications submitted earlier than 180 clear days (i.e. six months) before the proposed broadcast start date. - b) Applications submitted later than 60 clear days (i.e. two months) between the date Ofcom receives the application and the proposed broadcast start date. - By "clear days" we mean that we will not count the date of receipt or the start date of broadcast and will only count the whole days in between those two dates.
+Where the deadline falls on a weekend or public holiday, we will deem it to have fallen on the first weekday that is not a public holiday immediately preceding it. - ii) UK public holidays will be taken to mean those defined by the UK Government.
+To take account of the fact that Scotland and Northern Ireland have more public holidays than England and Wales, we will count the public holidays applicable to the country of the UK in which the proposed broadcast will take place. - 3.11 Any application for an SRSL during a period of high demand (see section 4) which is received after the specified application window has closed will only be considered only if it is for an area for which we have not already received an application, and subject to the availability of a suitable frequency.
+Applications received before an application window opens will be rejected. - 3.12 Of com will also reject an application on specific grounds: - a) Applications submitted using previous versions of the application form (Ofcom periodically updates application forms so applicants should always check the website for the latest version before applying). - b) Failure to submit the required supporting documents in legible form. - c) Failure to pay the application fee, which must be received in Ofcom's bank account within five working days of the application being received i.e. if we receive an application on a Monday, the fee must have been received by the end of the day on the following Monday.
 Ofcom's preferred method of application fee payment is BACS/CHAPS but if an applicant is paying the application fee by cheque, the cheque must be received within five days of the electronic application being received by Ofcom.
 Any cheques will be banked before any draw is conducted.
-If a cheque bounces, the applicant will not be put into the draw. - iv) Applications where the declaration is not made by the individual applying for the licence, or in the case of a company applying for the licence, the company secretary or a director of the company. - v) Applications where the declaration is not dated.

-- vi) Applications where the proposed length of broadcast significantly exceeds the period over which the event is actually taking place. - 2.13 Application fees will not be refunded if an application is rejected for any of the reasons set out in paragraphs 2.10 2.12.
+If a cheque bounces, the applicant will not be put into the draw. - d) Applications where the declaration is not made by the individual applying for the licence, or in the case of a company applying for the licence, the company secretary or a director of the company. - e) Applications where the declaration is not dated. - f) Applications where the proposed length of broadcast significantly exceeds the period over which the event is actually taking place. - 3.13 Application fees will not be refunded if an application is rejected for any of the reasons set out in paragraphs 2.10 2.12.

-3. General approach
+4. General approach3